HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 )
 }}

-Is there any differnece in which content-types are served over HTTP/2 or gQUIC?
+Is there any difference in which content-types are served over HTTP/2 or gQUIC?
 Figure 22.8 shows, for example, that 90% of websites serve 100% of third party fonts and audio over HTTP/2 or gQUIC, only 5% over HTTP/1 and 5% are a mix.
 The majority of third-party assets are either scripts or images, and are solely served over HTTP/2 or gQUIC on 60% and 70% of websites respectively.

 {{ figure_markup(
   image="http2-third-party-http2-usage-by-content-type.png",